2017–18 Hull City A.F.C. season: Kits

 The home kit for the 2017–18 season was unveiled on 6 July 2017 at the Streetlife Museum of Transport.
-Manufactured by Umbro, the shirt is a traditional black and amber vertical stripped design, complemented by black shorts and amber socks with a black band.
+Manufactured by Umbro, the shirt is a traditional black and amber vertical striped design, complemented by black shorts and amber socks with a black band.

 Details of the away kit were announced on 31 July 2017, which is mainly white with an amber stripe down the shirt sleeve and an amber band round the socks.
 The third kit was revealed on 11 September 2017, which is described as navy peony with amber details.
 The third kit was used for the first time on 21 October 2017 for the match away to Barnsley.

 Awards

 The annual awards for the club took place on 8 May 2018 and saw Jarrod Bowen pick-up the Players' Player of the Year and Supporters' Player of the Year awards.

 Kamil Grosicki was presented with the Goal of the Season award for his goal against Sheffield United on 4 November 2017.
 Allan McGregor was chosen by Nigel Adkins as Player of the Year and Charlie Andrew took the award for Academy Player of the Year.

 At a later date Jarrod Bowen also picked up the Hull City Official Supporters Club's Player of the Season award.